Manitoba municipality declares state of agricultural disaster due to drought, record-breaking heat | CBC News

 Manitoba municipality declares state of agricultural disaster due to drought, record-breaking heat

-The lack of rain, along with the heat dome, has been stressing crops and producers in Manitoba
+The lack of rain, along with the heat dome, has been stressing crops and producers in the province

-Relentless heat, record-breaking temperatures and a lack of rain is pushing some Manitoba farmers over the edge.
+Relentless heat, record-breaking temperatures and a lack of rain are pushing some Manitoba farmers over the edge.

 The Rural Municipality of St. Laurent, in the Interlake region, declared an agricultural state of disaster on Monday.